OpenMx/OpenMx/docs/source/FactorAnalysisOrdinal_Matrix.rst

          name="expThresholds"
      )

-The final part of this model is the objective function.
-The choice of fit function determines the required arguments.
+The final parts of this model are the expectation function and the fit function.
+The choice of expectation function determines the required arguments.
 Here we fit to raw ordinal data, thus we specify the matrices for the expected covariance matrix of the data, as well as the expected means and thresholds previously specified.
 We use ``dimnames`` to map the model for means, thresholds and covariances onto the observed variables.

 .. code-block:: r

-    mxFIMLObjective(
+    mxExpectationNormal(
         covariance="expCovariances",
         means="expMeans",
         dimnames=bananaNames,
         thresholds="expThresholds"
-    )
+    ),
+    mxFitFunctionML()

 The free parameters in the model can then be estimated using full information maximum likelihood (FIML) for covariances, means and thresholds.
-To do so, the model is run using the ``mxRun`` function, and the output of the model can be accessed from the ``@output`` slot of the resulting model.
+FIML is specified by using raw data with the ``mxFitFunctionML``.
+To estimate free parameters, the model is run using the ``mxRun`` function, and the output of the model can be accessed from the ``@output`` slot of the resulting model.
 A summary of the output can be reached using ``summary()``.

 .. code-block:: r